Strati (automobile)

-Strati is an electric car developed by Local Motors and manufactured in collaboration with Cincinnati Incorporated and Oak Ridge National Laboratory.
-It is the world's first electric car to heavily utilize 3D-printing during the production process.
+Strati is the world's first 3D printed car.
+It is an electric car developed and produced by Local Motors and manufactured in collaboration with Oak Ridge National Laboratory and Cincinnati Incorporated.
+It is the world's first electric car to heavily utilize 3D printing during the production process.
 The car was manufactured using a Large Scale 3D Printer developed by ORNL and Cincinnati Inc. The car took just 44 hours to print during the 2014 International Manufacturing Technology Show in Chicago, Illinois.
 The printing was followed by three days of milling and assembling, with the completed car first test-driven on September 13, 2014.
 Strati is claimed to be the world's first 3D-Printed electric car.

 Design

 In April 2014, Local Motors organized the 3D Printed Car Design Challenge crowdsourcing to assist in the production of a full-body 3D-printed car.
 Seven finalists were selected from more than 200 submissions.
 In June 2014, Local Motors announced that the challenge was won by Michele Anoé of Italy, who was awarded the $5,000 prize.
 After the contest, Local Motors took the design and made several modifications so that the car could be manufactured through 3D-Printing.